 If it’s just tapas you’re after then have a wander around the old town.
 We always make a beeline for Bar Rico every time we visit Tarifa to get our fix of their delicious tortillitas de camarones.
 It’s on Calle de Coronel Moscardo, a small square in the old town.

-La Vaca Loca is tucked away on Calle Cervantes in the old town – it doesn’t take bookings but we’ve always been lucky to get a table outside.
-They have heaters outside so, even after dark in the winter, it never feels cold.
+Vaca Loca is tucked away on Calle Cervantes in the old town – be warned, it doesn’t take bookings.

 If you’ve got a sweet tooth then definitely drop in to Pasteleria Bernal for some cakes and pastries.
 It’s on Calle Sancho IV El Bravo right in front of the impressive Church of San Mateo.
-There are a few tables outside if you want to stop for coffee and cake or you can do as we do (every time) and take a selection home with us – delicious and great value.
+There are a few tables outside if you want to stop for coffee and cake or you can do as we do (every time) and take a selection home – delicious and great value.
 Pasteleria Bernal even opens on Sundays which is a rarity in Spain.